edumserrano/webpack-module-federation-with-angular/code-demos/component-standalone-ng16/README.md

 The shell app is an Angular 16 app that dynamically instantiates an Angular standalone component exposed by the mfe1 app.
 You can test this in two ways:

 - via the `Load Angular standalone component named MyStandaloneComponent from mfe1` link which will load the component using Angular routing.
-- via the `Dynamically load Angular standalone component named MyStandaloneComponent from mfe1` button which will dinamically instantiate the component and add it to the DOM.
+- via the `Dynamically load Angular standalone component named MyStandaloneComponent from mfe1` button which will dynamically instantiate the component and add it to the DOM.

 > **Note**
 >
-> There are many ways to dinamically instantiate an Angular component, this example just shows one possible way.
+> There are many ways to dynamically instantiate an Angular component, this example just shows one possible way.
 >
 > Also note that the approach using Angular dynamic component loading is the same as the one used by the `loadV4` method shown in the [component-ng16](../component-ng16/README.md) example.
 For more information inspect that example, and all the comments on the `loadV4` method at [/code-demos/component-ng16/shell-ng16/src/app/app.component.ts](../component-ng16/shell-ng16/src/app/app.component.ts).
 >